 Recall the definition $\mathfrak{B}_{\text{low}}(x,y)$ from \eqref{eq:eventB}.
 We will show that it is very likely that, when restricting the analysis to the lower part, $\Fl$ takes a very long time before it can potentially infect $\Wlow$.

-In order to proceed, we need an auxiliary result. \begin{Lemma} For the quantities defined above we have
+In order to proceed, we need an auxiliary result. \begin{lemma} For the quantities defined above we have

-\end{Lemma} \begin{proof} For every $k\in \N$ define $\mathcal{L}_{2,k}$ to be the set of vertices at generation $k$ of $\oT_2^H$, that is,
+\end{lemma} \begin{proof} For every $k\in \N$ define $\mathcal{L}_{2,k}$ to be the set of vertices at generation $k$ of $\oT_2^H$, that is,